Inflect logo

 FactorRating / DataNotes

-Power Cost$0.07/kWh – as of September 2025Very competitive pricing enhances the total cost of ownership for compute-heavy operations.
+Power Cost$0.07/kWh – as of December 2025Highly competitive rates for regional operations.

-Sales Tax21% VAT – as of September 2025Standard national value-added tax rate applies to services and equipment.
+Sales Tax21% VAT – as of December 2025National value-added tax rate applies.

 Network & Connectivity Ecosystem